sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/02-vpn.md

 The above commands turn [this config file](https://github.com/sada-kubsad/WhatTheHack/blob/master/041-VirtualWAN/Coach/csr_config_2tunnels_tokenized.txt) into the following config being applied to CSR for Hub 2:

 ```
+# Before you can apply the configuration below, enable DNA licensing by running the below.
+This is required so that the crypto ikev2... command gets enabled:

+config t
+license boot level network-essentials addon dna-essentials

+Then reboot the SDWANs

 crypto ikev2 proposal azure-proposal
   encryption aes-cbc-256 aes-cbc-128 3des